 Plan members contribute a percentage of their annual covered salary at actuarially determined rates based on the age of entry into the plan; however, the Agency pays up to 7% of the employee's required contribution.
 The Agency is also required to contribute a percentage of each employee's covered salary into the plan.
-The Agency has contributed all of its required contributions of approximately \$307, \$208, and \$197 to the plan for the years ended June 30, 2007, 2006, and 2005, respectively.
+The Agency has contributed 100% of its required contributions of approximately \$325, \$307, and \$208 to the plan for the years ended June 30, 2008, 2007, and 2006, respectively.